[Minor revision–posted 5/8/23 (replaces 10/28/21 edition)]

 c.
 Contract Management Handbook

 All contracts are subject to the requirements detailed in the Contract Management Handbook adopted by the TTU System.
 In the event there is a conflict between the Contract Management Handbook and any applicable statutes, the statutes will prevail.

 5. Contract Renewals

-The Procurement Services office is the office of record for all System and TTU Contracts subject to this policy.
-This responsibility requires that the managing director of Procurement Services maintain files of all Contracts that fall under the purview of Procurement Services.
-The managing director will maintain schedules that include a description of the Contract, the Contractor, the expiration dates of the Contract, the Contract value (if applicable), amendments, and renewals.
+The Procurement Services Office is the office of record for all TTUS/TTU Contracts subject to this policy.
+This responsibility requires that the Chief Procurement Officer and his/her delegates maintain files of all Contracts that fall under the purview of Procurement Services.

 04 Audit Services

 40 Equal Opportunity and Affirmative Action